gleam-lang/website/writing-gleam/gleam-toml.md

 A description of your project.

-Note: This does not determine the description on the hex.pm project page when publishing your project.
+**Note**: This does not determine the description on the hex.pm project page when publishing your project.
 That is determined by the `description` entry in the `src/*.app.src` file in your project.

 ## `docs`